 3- Submit evidence that the alleged violation did not happen as presented.

 You could end up paying $340 to $13, 333 per violation, per person.
 Repeat offenders may see higher fees.

-TSA and other airline authorities do not make the decisions about criminal charges.
-You would be notified separate from any civil action.
+TSA and other airline authorities do not make decisions about criminal charges.
+You would be notified separately from any civil action.
 Certainly, it is possible that you may face both civil and criminal penalties at the same time.

 Alarmingly, if you are charged by a prosecuting attorney then you will most likely face court time.
 You may get arrested.
 The result of this type of formal charge can end up on your permanent record.
 If you are facing criminal charges you may want to seek a lawyer.

 You can find more detailed descriptions of violations and penalties on the TSA website.

 No, you will not get anything back because federal law restricts any item you surrender at an airport security checkpoint from being returned to you.
 When security officers seize contraband they are required to turn it over to local law enforcement.